isabella232/covideo-gamejam/covideo-gamejam-backend/readme.md

 ## How to run
 Simply run `./gradlew run`

-The server accepts a websocket connection at localhost:8080/backend/ws
+The server accepts HTTP POST requests to localhost:8080/backend/...